maak-sdu/pyScattData/xy_overview/README.md

 rerun the code.

 ### User inputs
-The user will be prompted for colormap (cmap) and data type (xytype).
+The user will be prompted for colormap (`cmap`) and data type (`xytype`).
 These does not affect the execution of the program, but solely the appearance of the plots.
-The values will be saved to a 'user_inputs.txt' file.
+The values will be saved to a `user_inputs.txt` file.
 If the code is rerun, the values from this file will be used as default values upon confirmation by the user.
 The file will be overwritten each time new settings are chosen.

 ### Plot of all data
 Initially, an overview plot using x and y limits read from the data values is created, and the whole data range is plotted.
-Plots are saved to the created 'pdf', 'png', and 'svg' folders.
+Plots are saved to the created `pdf`, `png`, and `svg` folders.

 ### Plot(s) with customary limits
 Thereafter, the user will be asked for whether a plot with customary limits is